The Living Roof

 The urban environment is an ecosystem in itself.
 With this living roof, BRIT is bringing a functional, native Texas ecosystem back into the built environment.
 Rather than just looking for plants that can survive in hot environments, BRIT asked the question, “What are the environmental parameters of a roof and what are its analog and native environs?"

-Most importantly, our living roof creates a usable ecosystem in space that would otherwise go unused by the biological community.
+Most importantly, our living roof creates a useable ecosystem in space that would otherwise go unused by the biological community.
 When it's hot, the living roof also maintains a lower daytime temperature than the non-living roof, reducing heat island effect and insulating the inside of the building.
 During the winter, the roof insulates the building from the cold.
-The storm water collection system from the living roof allows for water to be reused for irrigation on the campus and helps to mitigate storm water surges during rain events.
+The rainfall collection system from the living roof allows for water to be reused for irrigation on the campus and helps to mitigate storm water surges during rain events.

 Design and Construction